-Dress up your kitchen wall cabinets by installing crown molding along the top edge.
-Crown molding helps eliminate the dark appearance of open soffits on wall cabinets and gives them a fine carpentry look, even if you only have beginner carpenter skills.
-The trick that makes this project so simple is the addition of nailing strips at the top of the wall cabinets.
+The crown molding is not nailed directly to the wall cabinets.
+The trick that makes this project so simple is the addition of wooden nailing strips at the top of the wall cabinets.
 These strips help you accurately position the crown molding and provide a place to nail onto other than the cabinet face.
 Because the strips are stepped back, the crown molding will cover them, rendering them invisible.

 Measure the Nailing Strips

 For example, for a standard 36-inch wide wall cabinet with a depth of 12 inches, the total figure would be 60 inches.
 The total is comprised of a front width of 36 inches, a left depth of 12 inches, and a right depth of 12 inches.

-Measure the Crown Molding Lower Edge
+Measure the Lower Edge of the Crown Molding

 For the sleekest appearance, the bottom edge of the crown molding will be flush with the face of the cabinets.
 This means that the nailing strips need to be stepped back on all sides by the thickness of the lower edge of the crown molding.
 With the tape measure, measure this thickness.
-For many popular crown molding profiles, this thickness is 1/8-inch.
+For many popular crown molding profiles, this thickness is about 1/8-inch.

 Cut the Nailing Strips

-So, for a 12-inch deep wall cabinet, the length of each side strip would be 10 1/4 inches.
+For a 12-inch deep wall cabinet, the length of each side strip would be 10 1/4 inches.

 Position the Nailing Strips

 Lay the front nailing strip on the top of the cabinet and set it back by the thickness of the crown molding's lower edge.
 With this example, that would be a 1/8-inch gap.
 Center the strip so that there is a space of 1/8-inch on each side.
 Repeat for the two side strips, setting each strip back by 1/8-inch.
-It can be helpful to establish these set-backs with the crown molding itself rather than relying on a tape measure.
+It can be helpful to establish these setbacks with the crown molding itself rather than relying on a tape measure.

 Secure the Nailing Strips

-Use the nail gun to nail the strips to the top of the cabinet.
+Double-check your measurements and placement.
+When you're certain the placement is accurate, use the nail gun to nail the strips to the top of the cabinet.

-Attach the Crown Molding Front Section
+Attach the Front Section of the Crown Molding

 Hold the molding front section against the front nailing strip.
 Make sure that it is precisely positioned.
 With the nailing gun, drive several nails through the lower edge of the crown molding and into the nailing strip.
 At this point, the crown molding may droop a bit, but this will be corrected when you add the side sections.

 The two side sections of crown molding only need angle cuts on one side; the other side can be a straight 90-degree cut.
-For the left section of crown molding, make a 45-degree on one side to complement the front crown molding's 45-degree left side.
+For the left section of crown molding, make a 45-degree cut on one side to complement the front crown molding's 45-degree left side.
 Repeat this for the right side.

 Just as you left an expansion gap between the side nailing strips and the wall, do the same for the side crown molding sections.
 Make sure that you leave about a 1/8-inch gap rather than having the crown molding touch the wall.

-Attach the Crown Molding Side Sections
+Attach the Side Sections of the Crown Molding